A pepperoni pizza grilled cheese! A great variation on a grilled cheese sandwich with all the ingredients of your favorite pizza.

-Did you know that April is National Grilled Cheese Month?
+Did you know that April is National Grilled Cheese Month and the 12th is Grilled Cheese Day?
 I didn’t until I started seeing dozens of grilled cheese recipes popping up on food blogs all across the internet.
 So, of course, I had to jump right into that celebration!

 I mean, seriously, who doesn’t love a great grilled cheese sandwich?
 All that warm, melty, gooey cheese and crispy, buttery bread.
 Yum.
 But I didn’t want to do just any old grilled cheese.
 It had to be something really special.